k3lyan/NLP/PREPROCESSING/DATA_MANAGER/Elasticsearch/COMPARATIVE_STUDY/README.md

 Its goal was to classify sentences from project manager reports (172 reports), among 47 management skills described by a textual reference, the IPMA.
 IPMA and reports have been embedded as vectors and cosine similarity was applied between them, giving for each sentence of each report a 'management skill label', if the score was over an arbitrary threshold (if not the label was 'no skill represented').
 ### Elasticsearch Indexing
-For the study one type of documenty had to be indexed: IPMA documents, 1 doc by described skill.
+For the study one type of document had to be indexed: IPMA documents, 1 doc by described skill.
 For personnal tests 3 types of documents were indexed:
 * IPMA documents: 1 doc by described skill
 * the project manager reports: here 2 options one sentence of a report per doc or one report per doc